rawmarshmellows/CS224n-Assignment4/README.md

 Note here that the only two required flags are the `--model` flag and the `--train_dir` flag, the other flags have default values and can be found in the `train.py` file.

+Another important flag is the `--eval_num` flag which specifies how often

 ## Getting started (for notebook)
+1. Go to the root folder and type

 > jupyter notebook

 Then click on `LuongAttention.ipynb` and run through the notebook.
 It will load up the model, choose a validation sample from the dataset and predict on it which will then be compared to the correct answer.